babelomics/MIGNON/docs/parallelization.md

 ## Multi-thread tools

-For those tools that allow multi-threading, we have included workflow inputs that are directly passed to the tool parameter that control such multi-threading.
+For those tools that allow multi-threading, we have included workflow-level inputs that are directly passed to the tool parameter that control such multi-threading.
 Additionally, for those tasks, we have performed a study of the performance of the tools under 6 different CPU configurations, which are depicted in the **workflow manuscript**.
-In brief, some tools that allow multi-threading considerably speed up in correlation with the the number of CPUs.
+In brief, tools that allow multi-threading considerably speed up in correlation with the the number of CPUs.
 However, in our opinion, from 8 cpus up, the reduction on execution time is not worth for the number of CPUs used.